apmadsen/runtime-threading/docs/0.0/runtime/threading/parallel/distributor.md

     [parallel](/docs/0.0/runtime/threading/parallel/module.md) >
      Distributor

-# Distributor
+# Distributor[T]

-The Distributor class is used for processing a no. of items on multiple consumers simultaneously.
+The `Distributor` class is used for processing a no. of items on multiple consumers simultaneously.
 The items aren't divided amongst the consumers, but duplicated thus enabling multiple consumers to process the same work.

 ### Example